 Etymology and Meaning

-Another meaning of Dirgha is deliberate.
-Dirgha pranayama helps bring awareness to the breath.
-Through the three-part breath, you can experience prana and a mind-breath connection that is the foundation of advanced yoga practices.
+Another meaning of Dirgha is 'deliberate.'
+Through deliberate breathing, the pranayama leads your awareness to the breath.
+Or in other words, it is an excellent resource to experience prana and a mind-breath connection that is the foundation of advanced yoga practices.

 Difficulty Level: Beginner

 Get into any comfortable cross-legged yoga posture.
 Place your right hand on the stomach (covering the navel) and your left hand on your chest.
 Close your eyes and perform gentle and even breathing for a minute or two.
 Observe the breath and block out external distractions.